rasmusduedev/Astro-Gymnasiearbete-programkod/README.md

 The code is written entirely in Taichi, a python-embedded language that makes it possible to write parallelized code running on the graphics card, yielding much, much faster runtimes for applications that lends themselves well to `for` loops, like multicell simulations.

-This entire project was made (is currently being made) for a school project, so if you just happened to find this page...well I didn't really have external users in mind so apologies if you don't find it user-friendly.
+All of this is part of a school project of mine, so I didn't really have external users in mind.
+In the rare case that you happened to find this page by random; apologies if you don't find it user-friendly.

 ## Current Features:
 - 2D-Spherical coordinates